reesmichael1/roman/README.md

 roman --subscribe https://feedwebsite.com/feed.rss
 ```

 Then, when you run `roman`, you will be able to select a feed and post to view.

-Several improvements are planned, such as keeping track of read/unread posts.
+Unread posts are marked as `[*]`.

+`roman` is still in very early development.
+Several improvements are planned!

+## Platforms

+Cross-platform support is fully intended, but for now, `roman` is only tested on Linux.
+(Most of the code should work just fine, but some filepaths that are generated are currently Linux-only.
+A patch would be happily accepted!)

 ## Contributing